TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/README.md

 #### I am have an idea for the Bot that could improve my workflow and possibly the workflow of other users of the Bot!

-Great!
+> Great!
 Please make a post in the discord suggestions channel, or discussions; and be as specific as you can!

 #### I want to be a Bot Tester.
 How can I do that?

-> Through discord, the Bot Tester role is opt-in.
+> Through discord, the Testing Team role is opt-in/opt-out.

 #### How do I know it is safe for my computer to run this software?